pzembrod/cc64/doc/Design.md

 Besides codegen and v-assembler, the parser mainly depends on scanner and the symbol table.

+#### write-decl.fth

+Contains just one word, `(write-decl`, which is a mini linker-specific interface of codegen.
+It writes a header file definition for a single symbol exported by a library.
+Because it requires knowledge of a few internal words of `codegen.fth`, it is implemented as part of the parser-codegen source group.

 ### minilinker.fth

 This is the mini linker mentioned above.
 The parser/codegen group outputs